shiva187/gitkraken/README.md

 content added for example branch

-created a example branch to check diff
+should compare with new example with new branch